 Key Natural Feature - Features which are important for their environmental and social values as a legacy of the natural landscapes of an area, which include habitat of endangered and threatened species, significant wetlands, significant woodlands, significant valleylands, significant wildlife habitat, and fish habitat.
+For use only in relation to lands which form the area of the Tremaine Dundas Secondary Plan: Key natural heritage and hydrological features described in Sections 6.5.2(a)(ii) and 6.5.2(a)(iii) of this Plan.

-Linkage - An area providing connectivity or intended to provide connectivity within the Natural Heritage System, supporting a range of community and ecosystem processes enabling plants and animals to move between Key Natural Features over multiple generations.
-Linkages are preferably associated with the presence of existing natural areas and functions and they are to be established where they will provide an important contribution to the long term sustainability of the Natural Heritage System.
-The extent and location of the linkages can be assessed in the context of both the scale of the proposed development or site alteration, and the ecological functions they contribute to the Natural Heritage System.
+Linkage - For use only in relation to lands which form the area of the Tremaine Dundas Secondary Plan: An area providing connectivity or intended to provide connectivity within the Natural Heritage System Natural Heritage System, supporting a range of community and ecosystem processes enabling plants and animals to move between Key Natural Features over multiple generations.
+Linkages are preferably associated with the presence of existing natural areas and functions and they are to be established where they will provide an important contribution to the long term sustainability of the Natural Heritage System Natural Heritage System.
+The extent and location of the linkages can be assessed in the context of both the scale of the proposed development or site alteration, and the ecological functions they contribute to the Natural Heritage System Natural Heritage System.
 Low Impact Development - An approach to storm water management that seeks to manage rain and other precipitation as close as possible to where it falls, in order to mitigate the impacts of increased runoff and storm water pollution.
 It comprises a set of site design strategies and distributed, small scale, structural practices to mimic the natural hydrology to the greatest extent possible through infiltration, evapotranspiration, harvesting, filtration and detention of storm water.
 Low impact development can include: bio-swales, permeable pavement, rain gardens, green roofs and exfiltration systems.
 Low impact development often employs vegetation and soil in its design; however, that does not always have to be the case.